aaronbloomfield/ccc/hws/arbitrage/index.md

 <!--

 However, it could be that making *two* trades at once is profitable, whereas making one would not -- you must consider this possibility as well.
 For example, imagine that ETH is worth $100, TC is worth $1, and you have 10 ETH and no TC, for a holdings of $1000.
-We'll assume a constant exchange rate, even though our DEXes use $x \ast y = k$ to compute the exchange rate.
-If a DEX 1 has a 1:100 ETH:TC exchange rate, then making that trade would not increase the holdings -- you would get $10 \ast 100 = 1,000$ TC for your 100 ETH, still worth $1000, but but the gas fees would lower that amount slightly, causing a loss of holdings.
+We'll assume a constant exchange rate, even though our DEXes use $x \cdot y = k$ to compute the exchange rate.
+If a DEX 1 has a 1:100 ETH:TC exchange rate, then making that trade would not increase the holdings -- you would get $10 \cdot 100 = 1,000$ TC for your 100 ETH, still worth $1000, but but the gas fees would lower that amount slightly, causing a loss of holdings.
 However, if another DEX could trade that TC back for *more* ETH -- say it had a 1:50 ETH:TC exchange rate -- then you could trade that 1,000 TC for 20 ETH, making a profit.
 Thus, you  must consider making two trades to make a profit as well.
 We are going to call this a *double trade*.

 You can assume the number of DEXes involved, $d$, is relatively small, so you can compute $d^2$ different combinations.
 We will not be testing it with more than, say, half a dozen DEXes.